aarondrs2/Github_introduction/README.md

 **Author:** Aarón D. Ramírez-Sánchez<br>
 Department of Genetics, University Medical Center Groningen, Netherlands<br>

 ---
 ## General introduction

 Github is a website that uses git server.
 In the presentation you may find a broad introduction for what is Github.

-If you want to learn more into details this is a [great source](https://swcarpentry.github.io/git-novice/) that may cover you.<br>
+If you want to learn more into details, clic on this is [great source](https://swcarpentry.github.io/git-novice/) that may cover you.<br>

 ![General](/Figures/general.png)